runrig-coop/hedgerows/index.md

-Boyle also names the aforementioned David Bollier, who would eventually reintroduce me to Peter Linebaugh's work, but who was also quite active in the early days of the "blogosphere" and advocating for internet freedom.
+Boyle also names the aforementioned David Bollier, who would eventually reintroduce me to Peter Linebaugh's work, but who was also quite active in the early days of the "blogosphere" and advocating for Internet freedom.
 While he was not an IP lawyer, he was the co-founder of the advocacy organizations Public Knowledge and Commons Strategies Group, and today is Director of the Reinventing the Commons Program at the Schumacher Center for a New Economics.
 In these